Code-Institute-Submissions/dublin_intercambio/README.md

 ## Credits

 ### Content
-The content of the site was written by myself but was inspired and influenced by the following sites:
+The content of the site was written by myself but it was inspired and influenced by the following sites:
 * [My language Exchange](https://www.mylanguageexchange.com/)
 * [I Will Teach You.
 Language](https://iwillteachyoualanguage.com/)